Timdenders/Colonization-Conquerors/README.md

 - Zachary Thomas
   - Game Programmer (responsible for coding and implementing the software and functionality of the game)
   - Technical Writer (creates clear and comprehensive documentation, user manuals, and guides to help players understand and navigate the game effectively)
+___

-**External Feedback**
+### **External Feedback**

 We believe the optimal moment to seek external assistance is during the initial testing phase, as it allows for potential refinements if certain aspects do not resonate with the audience.
 The most effective approach to gathering this input is by involving external individuals to playtest the game and share their feedback and impressions.
+___

-**Current Feedback**
+### **Current Feedback**

 - Extend the Tilemap to randomly generate different islands for users to play on.
 - Have two players be able to play from two different machines instead of from the same computer.
+___

-**Continuous Integration Plan**
+## **Continuous Integration Plan**

+**Automated Release System:**

 To incorporate continuous integration into our Godot workflow, our team decided to do some research into GitHub Actions to see if there were any pre-existing frameworks out there that we could use for our project.
 Soon after we began our search, we stumbled upon a number of workflows related to Godot in the Action's Marketplace.
-We decided on "Godot Export" version 5.2.0, which provided a way for us to simply set up an export_preset.cfg file from the Godot engine.
+We decided on "Godot Export" version 5.2.0, which provided a way for us to simply set up an export_preset.cfg file from the Godot editor for our target OS, Windows.
 After this, we would simply need to place the contents of the latest build of our project on GitHub before running the workflow Action to update the "release" which returns in the form of a windows.exe file.
 This executable can then be downloaded and run from a Windows machine.
 This workflow is set up to run whenever the contents of the directory, "Latest_Build" is pushed.

-**Testing Plan**
+The implementation of our auto-release system began with a video tutorial by a YouTuber called, FinePointCGI.
+After reviewing this video, we decided to locate his repository to view the yml and preset configuration files he used in order to analyze them and curate them to our own project and engine version.

+Release CI Video Link: https://youtu.be/bIXBosDO6f8

+Release CI REPO Link: https://github.com/finepointcgi/Creating-a-Celeste-Like-Character-Controller.git

+**Automated Testing System:**

-For our automated testing plan, we decided to use a similar approach to our continuous integration implementation.
-Using the Godot testing tool, known as GUT (Godot Unit Tests), we plan on implementing a GitHub Actions workflow from the Marketplace called, "Godot GUT CI."
-With this workflow, we can execute a test file containing a number of unit tests covering several aspects of our code.
+For our automated testing plan, we decided to use a similar approach to our continuous integration implementation by using GitHub Actions to run through a number of unit tests upon Latest_Build commits.
+After some research, it seemed as though everyone on the internet recommended using the Godot testing tool, known as GUT (Godot Unit Tests).
+This tool is not built into Godot, instead, it is an extension that can be found in the Godot engine's "Asset Library."
+We originally planned on implementing a GitHub Actions workflow from the Marketplace called, "Godot GUT CI."

+GitHub Marketplace GUT Link: https://github.com/marketplace/actions/godot-gut-ci

+Godot engine/editor GUT Asset REPO Link: https://github.com/bitwes/Gut.git

+VSCode Godot-Extension for GUT REPO Link: https://github.com/bitwes/gut-extension.git (NOTE: requires Godot-Tools extension to work)

+With this workflow, we expected to easily be able to execute a file containing a number of unit tests covering several aspects of our code's position checking and numerical updates.
+This way we would know if any future commit disrupts our system or not.
+In practice, however, we ran into a number of issues with our attempts at implementing this automated testing framework.
+Despite the GUT addons working perfectly in the Godot editor, using a guide provided by the repository to run the tests in VSCode, so far, has not gone smoothly as issues with access permissions and lost files whose file paths seem to be clearly defined run rampant in our implementation attempts.
+Attempting the same in GitHub using the yml file guide provided by GUT also ended in failure for similar reasons.

+While our team can still make do with running our unit tests on our local Godot editors, our goal is to have an automated system that would work alongside our automated release system to help guarantee a functional release with every commit.

-Some of these unit tests will include:
+Some of the unit tests we plan to incorperate include test related to:
 - Score updates
 - Currency updates
 - Changes in coordinate positions of players/objects
 - Damaging of objects
+___

-**Documentation Plan**
+### **Documentation Plan**

 When exploring our game's inspiration, the 1982 classic, Utopia, all of our team members had a similar thought, "What exactly is going on here?"
 After finding a PDF manual for the Intelevisiion game, many of our questions were answered, but not all of them.
 The original game's manual never went into detail about the exact relationship between player objects, currency, population density, population satisfaction, or points.
 The explanations were somewhat vague as to exactly what numerically leads to what.
 In light of this, our team decided that our game would come with a much more in-depth user guide that we plan to integrate right into the game that players can access at any time.